hevmarriott/DNAscanv2/GATK_Annovar_readme.txt

-If you are reading this file you have already installed all DNAscan dependencies except GATK 3.8 and Annovar.
+If you are reading this file you have already installed all DNAscan dependencies except GATK 4.1.9.0 and Annovar.
-These two software require registration to be used.
-Please register and download Annovar at http://www.openbioinformatics.org/annovar/annovar_download_form.php and GATK 3.8 at https://software.broadinstitute.org/gatk/download/ .
+Please download GATK-4.1.9.0 at https://github.com/broadinstitute/gatk/releases/download/4.1.9.0/gatk-4.1.9.0.zip and unzip in the desired directory.
+Annovar requires registration to be used - please register and download Annovar at http://www.openbioinformatics.org/annovar/annovar_download_form.php

-After succefully registering and downloading the two softwares you can either change the appropiate paths in paths.py, follow the installation instructions on the software websites and download the needed Annovar databases (see below) or extract annovar.tar download and run the following command:
+After successfully downloading the two softwares you can either change the appropiate paths in paths_configs.py, follow the installation instructions on the software websites and download the needed Annovar databases (see below) or extract annovar.tar download and run the following command:

-bash /path/to/DNAscan/scripts/install_annovar_and_gatk.sh $path_to_setup_dir $path_to_DNASCAN_dir $path_to_annovar $path_to_gatk.bz2_download_dir
+bash /path/to/DNAscan/scripts/install_annovar_and_gatk.sh $path_to_setup_dir $path_to_DNASCAN_dir $path_to_annovar $path_to_gatk_directory

 To download the Annovar databases use the following commands replacing the appropiate paths: